cdrummey216/whoami/whoami.md

 # Part 1: What is 'I'?

-## A Method for _Knowing_ and _Understanding_ the self
+## A Method for _Knowing_ and _Understanding_ the Self

 The _mind_, the thing behind between your eyes that can conceptualize itself and can respond to the world, is like an algorithm in that takes an input, any input from its surroundings, and releases an output.
 This 'thing', then, can be thought of as a computer program that receives and responds based upon stored data, like memories and experiences.
 As a computer program, this 'thing' must also perform a function, in other words, it must _do something_.
-So, our identity, the thing that makes this 'thing' unique is like a hashing function, in that, the inputs are distinct for each individual and finite for the self.
+So, our identity, the thing that makes this 'thing' unique is like a hashing function, in that, the inputs are distinct for each individual and finite for the Self.
 For example, only _you_ experienced that difficult period in your life, and that experience will also affect how you live the rest of your life in your response to other, similar or paralell, circumstances.

 For this analogy to work, the _mind_ must also have a value.
 The inputs into the _mind_ are ultimately memories of distinct experiences, like stored data in a database.
 Our memories are stream of experiences that compound one upon the other over the course of our lives.
 From the day we are born until the day we reach the fullness of our life, we are creating new memories on new experiences.
 What, then, is the value of 'self'?
 What is the value of 'self-expression'?

 ## The Duality of Self

-The duality of self begins with the creation of an internal world (the self) amidst an external one (reality).
+The duality of self begins with the creation of an internal world (the Self) amidst an external one (reality).
 We live our lives everyday balancing ourselves between what we _think_ is happening and what is, in fact, happening.
 We are ever present in our pursuit to reconcile our perception of reality with reality itself.
-Truth unites perception and reality and so, when the self idealizes truth, the self is ever present and in unison with reality.
+Truth unites perception and reality and so, when the Self idealizes truth, the Self is ever present and in unison with reality.

 There is endless depth and beauty in the world around us while, at the same time, there exists great power and value in the mind of the individual in reality.